Dua Lipa Album Reviews

 The upbeat pop songs are great, but Future Nostalgia wavers when Dua Lipa diversifies.
 The lustful simmer of ‘Pretty Please’, the gimmicky ‘Good in Bed’, and the limp closer ‘Boys Will Be Boys’ are all flat spots in an already brief record.
 There’s also a sense that Lipa hasn’t yet developed enough of an individual personality – her lyrics don’t go far beyond generic tales of lust, even if the record’s got enough great tunes to stand proudly.

-Dua Lipa’s Future Nostalgia doesn’t quite have the consistency of other recent acclaimed pop albums, but it hits some great high points.
+Dua Lipa’s Future Nostalgia doesn’t have the consistency of other recent acclaimed pop albums, but it hits some great high points.

 Best Dua Lipa Songs